Cheryl A. Lau, ESQ.

 Director – Housing Operations & Veteran Placement

-Rick Wheat is the vice president of housing operations and directs all operations for the foundation’s multifamily housing portfolio, presently consisting of seven properties and over 2,100 units across five states.
+Rick Wheat is the V.P. of Housing Operations and directs all operations for the PSG’s multi-family housing portfolio.
 He is also responsible for underwriting and recommendations for all proposed property acquisitions and their long-term preservation.

 As a second-generation investor, Rick has over 35 years of experience in real estate and construction, having been a licensed broker, general contractor, property manager and a mortgage broker in Florida.
-He has served as an equity participant in over $225 million in real estate and development transactions and is a recognized expert in the HUD VASH program, a collaborative effort involving the Dept. of Housing and Urban Development and the Dept. of Veteran’s Affairs.
+He has served as an equity participant in over $225 million in real estate and development transactions and is a recognized expert in the HUD-VASH program, a collaborative effort involving the Department of Housing and Urban Development and the Department of Veterans Affairs.

-Before joining the foundation, Mr. Wheat served as the director of operations for Apartment Asset Advisors, the director of acquisitions for Just Multifamily, and the CEO and director of Heritage Development Group.
-In those roles he had direct oversight of transactions exceeding half a billion dollars.
-Mr. Wheat received his Bachelor of Science in Business from The University of Tennessee and a Bachelor of Technology with major in construction and a minor in Real Estate from the University of North Florida.
+Before joining the foundation, Mr. Wheat served as the Director of Operations for Apartment Asset Advisors, the Director of Acquisitions for Just Multifamily, and was the Executive Director of Heritage Development Group.
+In those roles he had direct oversight of transactions exceeding $500 million.

 Director – Supportive Services

-Prior to joining PSG in July of 2019, Jeremy led the United States Marine Corps’ 4th Marine Division Public Affairs Office where, as a Sergeant, he directed local and national community engagement efforts and was instrumental in major events such as the City of New Orleans and Mardi Gras, the Houston Livestock Show & Rodeo, and the Kansas City Chiefs’ Monday Night Halftime Show.
+Prior to joining the nonprofit in July of 2019, Jeremy led the Public Affairs Office for the Marine Corps’ 4th Marine Division where, as a Sergeant, he directed local and national community engagement efforts and was instrumental in major recruiting events, such as, the City of New Orleans’ Mardi Gras, the Houston Livestock Show & Rodeo, and the Kansas City Chiefs’ Monday Night Halftime Show.

-A positive, driven people person, Jeremy is devoted to elevating others around him.
+A positive, driven people person, Jeremy is devoted to elevating others around him and serving those who have served.